Precoder Design for Massive MIMO Downlink with Matrix Manifold Optimization: Riemannian Methods for Precoder Design

 \subsection{Riemannian Gradient Methods}

-Gradient descent method is one of the most well-known and efficient line search methods in Euclidean space for unconstrained problems.
-For Riemannian manifold, to ensure the updated point is still on the manifold and preserve the search direction, we update the point through retraction.
+The gradient descent method is one of the most well-known and efficient line search methods in Euclidean space for unconstrained problems.
+For the Riemannian manifold, we update the point through retraction to ensure the updated point is still on the manifold and preserve the search direction.
 For notational clarity, we use the superscript $k$ to stand for the outer iteration.
-From \eqref{retraction_TPC}, \eqref{retraction_PUPC} and \eqref{retraction_PAPC}, the update formula on $\widehat{\cM}$, $\widetilde{\cM }$ and $\overline{\cM}$ are given, respectively, as
+From \eqref{retraction_TPC}, \eqref{retraction_PUPC} and \eqref{retraction_PAPC}, the update formula on $\widehat{\cM}$, $\widetilde{\cM }$ and $\overline{\cM}$ are given, respectively, by